-The findings of this draft PRA report are based on a comprehensive analysis of relevant scientific and other appropriate literature.
+The findings of this final PRA report are based on a comprehensive analysis of relevant scientific and other appropriate literature and stakeholder comments.

-Biosecurity Australia considers that the risk management measures proposed in this draft PRA report will achieve Australia's appropriate level of protection against the fresh fruit and fresh flower pathways for Drosophila suzukii identified in this risk analysis.
-Various risk management measures may be suitable to manage the risk of Drosophila suzukii in the pathways associated with the import of host fruit and flowers into Australia.
-Biosecurity Australia will consider any other measures suggested by stakeholders that provide an equivalent level of phytosanitary protection.
+DAFF considers that the risk management measures proposed in this draft PRA report will achieve Australia's appropriate level of protection against the fresh fruit pathways for Drosophila suzukii identified in this risk analysis.
+Various risk management measures may be suitable to manage the risk of Drosophila suzukii in the pathways associated with the import of host fruit into Australia.
+DAFF will consider any other measures suggested by stakeholders that provide an equivalent level of phytosanitary protection.

 Appendices